Skip advert

 • VW’s poor Driver Power score

 According to the latest Driver Power customer satisfaction survey, the Volkswagen Golf was the 49th car out of 50 in the best cars to own rankings.
-It’s also worth noting that the Golf makes a regular appearance on the list of Britain’s best-selling cars, so it’s clearly striking some chords with buyers.
+However, it’s also worth noting that the Golf makes a regular appearance on the list of Britain’s best-selling cars, so it’s clearly striking some chords with buyers.
 The VW brand has a lot of work to do, because it scored a meagre 27th place out of 31 in the best manufacturer rankings.

 Advertisement - Article continues below